i-MSCP/plugins/incubator/Demo/README.md

 ### Installation

 1. Login into the panel as admin and go to the plugin management interface
-2. Upload the Demo plugin archive
+2. Upload the plugin archive
+3. Edit the plugin configuration (see below for available configuration parameters)
-3. Activate the plugin
+4. Activate the plugin
+5. Protect the plugin

 ### Update

 1. Backup your current plugins/Demo/config.php file
+2. Unprotect the plugin
-2. Login into the panel as admin and go to the plugin management interface
+3. Login into the panel as admin and go to the plugin management interface
-3. Upload the Demo plugin archive
+4. Upload the plugin archive
-4. Restore your plugins/Demo/config.php file (check for any change)
+5. Restore your plugins/Demo/config.php file (compare it with the new version first)
-5. Update the plugin list through the plugin interface
+6. Update the plugin list through the plugin interface
+4. Protect the plugin

 ### Configuration